ludwig-v/wireless-carplay-dongle-reverse-engineering/Flash_Dump/Tools/README.md

 Rectifying these characters allows successful Zlib decompression !

-You must replace *jffs2.py* of jefferson by the patched one present inside this repository, it is adding JFFS2_COMPR_CARLINKIT_ZLIB (0x16) compression method and also provide a fix for symlinks if the directory was not previously created.
+If you use original repository of jefferson you must replace *jffs2.py* of jefferson by the patched one present inside this repository, it is adding JFFS2_COMPR_CARLINKIT_ZLIB (0x16) compression method and also provide a fix for symlinks if the directory was not previously created.

 You can now extract rootFS by using this command (replace */path/to* to desired path):